migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-08-30 Fri: Finalization of the DeFi Report plus publishing and sharing a thread.
+Update to the harmony.one community section with a tweet.

+2024-08-29 Thu: Reformatting and editing of DeFi Report, to be released Friday with Three Sigma.
+[Design of the thumbnail](https://www.canva.com/design/DAGPQm8RFrA/wZYMAEW93X20pSf0EU-Tsw/edit?utm_content=DAGPQm8RFrA&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+[Thread](https://x.com/harmonyprotocol/status/1829408822953161198) on UtilityDAO's liquid staking.

 2024-08-28 Wed: Sync with Theo on finalizing the Defi report.
 Design research for more HOD1 marketing materials.
 Tweet promoting Knights and Peasants and the 2025 roadmap.

 2024-08-27 Tue: Sync with Li and Sun, insights: Will be collaborating closer with Sun for technical marketing materials for account abstraction.
 Design of 2 graphics to promote Memefi, followed by an [educational thread](https://x.com/harmonyprotocol/status/1828557797715591305) on twitter.